StevePro7/CandyKidSMS_New/README.md

 I thought this was because I implemented the basic collision checks there but it was the code was printing out text onto the screen 3x So just to bear this in mind when I integrate score this could potentially slow down the music...

+TODO
+Existing Suz attack algorithmn needs to factor in that Pro or Adi may not be moving if that is the case then only use Kid as a guide OR if Pro moving only then Kid or Pro OR if Adi moving only then Kid or Adi